OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 #### DWORD Encoding

-Note: there are other of variations of Dword encoding--see the IP Obfuscation calculator below for more details:
+Note: there are other of variations of DWORD encoding - see the IP Obfuscation calculator below for more details:

 `<A HREF="http://1113982867/">XSS</A>`